tutorcruncher/timecruncher/_posts/2014-09-25-4-things-should-know-marketing.md

 ---
 layout: post
-title:  4 Things Every Tutoring Agency Should Know About Marketing
+title:  "4 Things Every Tutoring Agency Should Know About Marketing"
 permalink: 4-things-should-know-marketing
 ---
 One of the most difficult tasks new tutoring agencies face is marketing.
 The